corona-warn-app/cwa-app-android/docs/architecture-overview.md

 ### Retrieve DiagnosisKeys Transaction

 Retrieves the diagnosis keys from server and submits them to the Google Exposure Notification API.
-If successful, updates SharedPreferences persistence with the last retrieval date.
+If successful it will update SharedPreferences persistence with the last retrieval date.

 ### SubmitDiagnosisKeysTransaction

 Submits the diagnosis keys to the server.

 ### RiskLevelTransaction
-Calculates the risk level of the user.
+Calculates the risk level for the user.